fofsinx/OtterAI/README.md

-# 🦦 Dr. OtterAI Code Review, PhD
+# ✨ CoriAI Code Review, PhD

 🤖 A GitHub Action that provides AI-powered code reviews for your pull requests using multiple LLM providers.
-Created by a very smart otter with multiple degrees in Computer Science! 🎓
+Created by a very smart human with multiple degrees in Computer Science! 🎓

 ![OtterAI](/static/otterai.png)
 ![OtterAI](/static/image.png)